 I want a forest green Tarptent.
 Can I order different colors or customizations?

-Unfortunately we are not able to accommodate custom orders for Tarptent shelters.
-Our shelters are made in bulk at our Seattle production facility and we are unable to do one-off manufacturing.
+Unfortunately, we are not able to accommodate custom orders for Tarptent shelters.
+Our shelters are made in bulk and we are unable to do one-off manufacturing.

 Do you offer a discount on used or blemished shelters?